Angel04172002/Registration-Form/README.md

 ## Overview

 This project is a Single Page Application (SPA) that allows users to register, log in, log out, and change their data.
+All data entered from the users is validated.
 User information is securely stored in an MS SQL database.
 The application has a Node.js server for handling backend operations and vanilla JavaScript for the frontend.

 ## Technologies Used